 I pointed this out to Graham today at dawn as he prepared his ferrets and dogs for a bit of rabbit culling.
 ‘Anton’ was supposed to be helping him, but is wary of Graham after an incident prior to the last cull when Graham asked him to hold up a roof beam in an outbuilding we are renovating and, with ‘Anton’ fully committed and visibly shaking under the strain, placed two ferrets in his shirt.
 Some say that it is still possible to hear the words ‘I’ll kill you, you bastard fucking pikey cunt’, and sundry other sentiments with which I will not trouble you, dancing in the wind on the west side of the estate on still, moonlit nights.
 We Cockneys are kind, gentle, trusting people, and all too often this is our treatment at the hands of country folk.
 Anyway.
 ‘Anton’ was instead employed installing nets across gaps in the fences where rabbits might escape, the sound of his hammering filling the morning air.
 ‘Sounds like he’s crucifying one of yer glampers’ said Graham, and I was moved to agree.

 With regards to the rabbit coursing, there isn’t much to say, other than it wasn’t a good day for Thumper and Bugs.
 Never likely to come out on top, were they.
 Incidentally, Archie does not participate in this sort of thing.
-He is a Saluki, and we Saluki owners treasure our dogs: I put great effort into every aspect of his well-being, from grooming (daily) to feeding (raw meat, bones and offal) to training (varied and extensive, and involving a sports psychologist*) but am obviously curious to see how well he could do the bizzo, if push came to shove.
+He is a Saluki, and we Saluki owners treasure our dogs: I put great effort into every aspect of his well-being, from grooming (daily) to feeding (raw meat, bones and offal) to training (varied and extensive, and involving a sports psychologist*) but am obviously curious to see how well he could do the biz, if push came to shove.
 To this end, I shall be trying to get lure coursing past the Trustees at next Monday’s Board meeting.
-In case you are unfamiliar, this is where a carrier bag is attached to a fishing line which is in turn attached to a motor, and dogs chase it hither and yon across a predesignated course like a bunch of nutcases.
+This is where a carrier bag is attached to a fishing line which is in turn attached to a motor, and dogs chase it hither and yon across a predesignated course like a bunch of nutcases.
 Larks ahoy!